+You are asked to report in weeks 6 and 7 of term.
 Once you have completed your sections of the online form, it will be visible to your tutors and to your College Advisor.
-College advisors are a source of support and advice to students, and it is therefore important that they are informed of your progress, including concerns (expressed by you and/or your supervisor).
-It is, however, to Prof Garnett or Dr Goulimari, the co-directors of the programme, that you should turn if any problems with the programme need addressing directly.
-These GSR reports provide a shared channel for recording and reflecting on your progress, and for identifying areas where further work is required.
+These GSR reports provides a shared channel for recording and reflecting on your progress, and for identifying areas where further work is required.

-Please note that if you have any complaints about the supervision you are receiving, you should raise this immediately with one of the Course Directors.
+Please note that if you have any complaints about the supervision you are receiving, you should raise this immediately with one of the course directors, who have overall responsibility for monitoring and reporting on student progress.
 Do not wait for the end-of-term supervision reporting process.

-If you have any questions or concerns that are not of an academic nature, please email the course administration as and when you need.
+If you have any questions or concerns that are not of an academic nature, please contact your College or email the course administration.